 To generate the scientific evidence needed to understand and mitigate the risks posed by the chemicals and genes driving antimicrobial resistance in the environment.

 A series of projects are described below, all of which are funded through UKRI to address the challenges of antimicrobial resistance in the environment.

-The NERC Centre for Ecology & Hydrology has been conducting research into ‘antimicrobials in the environment’ since 2007.
+The UK Centre for Ecology & Hydrology has been conducting research into ‘antimicrobials in the environment’ since 2007.
 The mid-point of that decade saw a huge stockpiling of antivirals to prepare for what appeared to be an imminent H5N1 influenza pandemic emerging out of South-East Asia.
 To the surprise of the global community, an H1N1 influenza strain emerged in 2009 from northern Mexico/southern United States and rapidly spread globally.
 The widespread use of the antiviral oseltamivir (Tamiflu) in most high-income countries presented a unique environmental hazard—the widespread use of a novel drug in a short span of time.
 A more thorough description of this research can be found here.

 Two years after the 2009 influenza pandemic saw the publication of Dame Sally Davies’ 2011 Annual Report vol 2, which brought the national and global crisis of growing antimicrobial-resistant infections to the forefront.
 The report facilitated the inclusion of the challenge of antimicrobial resistance on the National Risk Register, which joins pandemic influenza and emerging infectious disease.